CFI Board of Directors

 Dr. Rotimi Aluko, University of Manitoba

-Rotimi Aluko is Professor and Associate Head in the Department of Food and Human Nutritional Sciences at the University of Manitoba in Winnipeg.
+Rotimi Aluko is a Professor in the Department of Food and Human Nutritional Sciences where he also serves as Director of the Richardson Centre for Functional Foods and Nutraceuticals at the University of Manitoba in Winnipeg.
 He holds a PhD in Food Chemistry with a focus on proteins from the University of Guelph and is a Certified Food Scientist.
 Dr. Aluko has standing in numerous professional associations and serves as editor-in-chief of the Journal of Food Biochemistry.
 Dr. Aluko is CFI-ICA’s Vice Chair and Chair of its Science Advisory Committee.

 Louis Bontorin, Calgary Italian Bakery Ltd.